bierproductie/management/project_proposal/supervisor_contract.md

 - The members of the group are each responsible for keeping up with the content of the other semester subjects.
-- The supervisor meeting is scheduled for each Friday, however the time of each meeting can vary and are therefor is the time agreed upon on the previous meeting.
+- The supervisor meeting is scheduled for each Friday, however the time of each meeting can vary and is therefore agreed upon on the previous meeting.
 - The supervisor is responsible for bringing up deadline uncertainties to maximize the possibility of a successful project.
 - If the group members are dissatisfied with the level of involvement of the supervisor, it will be discussed on the weekly meeting.
-- If the group is in breach with group contract, then the supervisor will help with guidance.
+- If the group is in breach with group contract, the supervisor will help with guidance.